 Rethink what you don’t know.

-There’s much to be learned from Westover’s personal struggle, including lessons for how to improve your critical thinking.
+There’s much to be learned from Westover’s personal struggle, including lessons on how to improve your critical thinking.
 In an office, we need to learn how to behave around others, how to solve problems, and how to grow as we make mistakes.

 Critical thinking is one of the pillars of modern business education for good reason.
 It’s all about analysis and communication.